 Believe It or Not!

-Ripley’s Believe It or Not! – the global authority on the weird, strange and bizarre – is taking the Fertility Statues out on tour again.
-Two authentic African fertility statues, which 2,500 women believe may have helped them become pregnant, will be in display in the lobby of our Orlando Believe It or Not! museum, FREE OF CHARGE!
+Ripley’s Believe It or Not! – the global authority on the weird, strange and bizarre – has placed our Fertility Statues on permanent display out our Orlando Believe It or Not!
+Odditoiurm.
+Two authentic African fertility statues, which 2,500 women believe may have helped them become pregnant, are on display in the lobby of our Orlando Believe It or Not!
+Odditorium, FREE OF CHARGE!

 The statues will remain in Orlando until further notice so the next time you are in the sunshine state stop by and see what all the fuss is about.